datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 the act of restoring the file is saved as another commit, because you might later want to undo your undoing.

+There's another feature of `git log` that will come in handy here.
+Passing `-` then a number restricts the output to that many commits.
+For example `git log -3 report.txt` shows you the last three commits involving `report.txt`.

 *** =pre_exercise_code
 ```{python}
 repl = connect('bash')